13 Best Salesforce Alternatives in 2026

 What makes Agiled the top pick:

-HubSpot is the leading inbound marketing and sales CRM platform, with a generous free tier that makes it one of the most accessible Salesforce alternatives for growing teams.
+HubSpot is the leading inbound marketing and sales CRM platform, with a generous free tier that makes it one of the most accessible options for growing teams.
 It combines CRM, marketing automation, email, and analytics under one roof.
+HubSpot's free CRM supports unlimited users and up to 1,000,000 contacts -- a significant advantage over Salesforce, which has no free plan and charges per user from day one.

 Key features: